Compare Internet & Entertainment Bundles

 Ratings result

-Foxtel secured sixth position in our ratings, scoring three stars across all categories including overall satisfaction, value for money and entertainment inclusions.
+Foxtel rounded out our ratings, scoring three stars in most categories including overall satisfaction, customer service and value for money.
+However it scored four stars for entertainment inclusions.

 Editor’s notes